 For more information about maximum output current and discontinuous operation, see Analog Devices' Application Note 44.

-Finally, for duty cycles greater than 50% ( $V{OUT}/V{IN} > 0.5$ ), a minimum inductance is required to avoid sub-harmonic oscillation.
-See Application Note 19.
+For duty cycles greater than 50% ($V{OUT}/V{IN} > 0.5$), a minimum inductance is required to avoid subharmonic oscillation (See Equation 10).
+See Application Note 19 for more details.